ergoplatform/ergodocs/docs/dev/scs/syntax.md

 - **`: Boolean`**: The type of the variable (Boolean in this case).
 Specifying the type is optional but recommended for clarity.
 - **`= true`**: Assigns the value `true` to `bool`.

-Booleans, particularly [Sigma Propositions](sigma-prop.md), are fundamental in ErgoScript as they form the backbone of every contract.

 ### More ErgoScript Syntax Examples